kubesail/deploy-node-app/README.md

 If you don't have a Kubernetes cluster, don't worry!
 This tool can automatically provision a free [KubeSail.com](https://kubesail.com) cluster for you!

-## Formerly known as **deploy-node-app**

-`deploy-node-app` is now `deploy-to-kube`, and now supports multiple languages.
-Node.js is our first-class citizen with Python and Ruby supported as well!
+`deploy-node-app` also supports more than just Node.js projects!
+Try it on a Python or Ruby project!

 ## Instructions

-Just run `npx deploy-to-kube` in your node project.
+Just run `npx deploy-node-app` in your node project.

 ![Example](https://github.com/kubesail/deploy-node-app/raw/master/docs/terminal-example-1.svg?sanitize=true)

 ## What does this tool do?

-`deploy-to-kube` is a project bootstrapper, powered by [Skaffold](https://github.com/GoogleContainerTools/skaffold).
+`deploy-node-app` is a project bootstrapper, powered by [Skaffold](https://github.com/GoogleContainerTools/skaffold).
 After answering a few questions about your app, this tool can:

 1. Create a Dockerfile, skaffold.yaml and all the YAML Kubernetes!
 2. Automatically provision common dependencies (like redis and postgres)!
 3. Develop and deploy your app on any Kubernetes cluster!

-Essentially, `deploy-to-kube` supercharges any web applications with awesome tools and best practices.
+Essentially, `deploy-node-app` supercharges any web applications with awesome tools and best practices.

-With `deploy-to-kube`, any codebase can have:
+With `deploy-node-app`, any codebase can have:

 1. Local and remote development!
 2. Infrastructure-as-code with no effort!